-Accounting Reports are prepared to be used in a specified manner and for a specific purpose sometime to check the ledger-wise transactions occurred over a particular period.
-These reports are also known as compiled financial statements which include but not limited to the cash flow statements, profit and loss statement and the balance sheet along with cash/bank book of the enterprise.
+Accounting Reports are prepared for a specific purpose, like checking the ledger-wise transactions occurred over a period of time.
+These financial reports are prepared from the accounting data of a business.
+Accounting reports also include financial statements such as cash flow statements, profit and loss statement and the balance sheet.

 #1 – Balance Sheet

-This gives us a tabular view of entities’ assets and liabilities on a particular date, which includes non-current assets, current assets, cash and cash equivalents, non-current liabilities, current liabilities and share capital part.
+A Balance Sheet gives us a tabular view of an organisation’s assets and liabilities on a particular date.
+A balance sheet components are non-current assets, current assets, cash and cash equivalents, non-current liabilities, current liabilities, and share capital.

 #2 – Cash-Flow Statements

 A statement that shows inflows and outflows of cash for a set period is a cash flow statement.
 There are two ways to prepare it.
-One is a direct method that considers the inflow and outflow from daily operating activities and has a limited area to cover.
-Other is an indirect method that covers the fund flow of business as a whole, whether it is of operating, investing, or financing activity.
+One is a direct method that considers the inflow and outflow from everyday operating activities.
+The other is an indirect method that records the movement of cash occurring in operating, investing, and financing activity.